eirrgang/gmxapi_graph_0_2/docs/workspec_schema_0_2.rst

   but also may be used at some point to manage checkpoints or data flow state checks at a higher level than the execution graph.

+.. admonition:: Question

-Question: What do we want to say about the topology due to outputs that are arrays?
+    What do we want to say about the topology due to outputs that are arrays?
 Generally, it is hard to know the size and shape of an array before the operation executes.
 Can topology be dynamic?
 Should we insist that array dimensionality must asserted when the node is created?
 Or are we simply not able to scatter from arrays that are operation outputs?

 Logical Schematics
 ==================